evennia/evennia/evennia/contrib/base_systems/ingame_python/README.md

   second column.
 - A short help to tell you when the event is triggered in the third column.

-If you execute `@call #1` for instance, you might see a table like this:
+If you execute `call #1` for instance, you might see a table like this:

 ```
 +------------------+---------+-----------------------------------------------+